cchurch/api-docs/source/includes/_api_account.md

 brand_subdomain			| string      	| Sub domain for the branded url brand_corp_url			| string      	| Corporate web site url
 brand_name				| string      	| Branded company name
+brand_saml_publickey_cert | string      | Public Certificate that Eagle Eye Networks will use to decrypt the SAML for SSO brand_saml_nameid_path | string      | The path within the SAML xml to find the users email address

 <!--===================================================================-->